BadrTM/BMY-Frontend/README.md

-# BMY-Frontend
+# BrisHack 2024 Hackathon Project.
 ![logo](image.webp)

-## BrisHack 2024 Hackathon Project.
 A simple Remote Patient Monitoring system with interfaces for both patients and doctors/nurses.